tibeahx/stand-claim/README.md

 - `/release` - Release your stand
 - `/ping` - Ping specific stand owner
 - `/ping_all` - Ping all users with busy stands
-- `/features_statuses` - Show current features statuses
+- `/features_state` - Show current state of the features

 ## Quick Start